villagecomputing/superopenai/README.md

 **Function Calling and Tools**

-`super-openai` works out of the box when using function calling or tools.
+`superopenai` works out of the box when using function calling or tools.
 The functions called and their arguments will be captured and printed in the `output` field.
 This works in streaming mode too.

 **Statistics**